check-spelling-sandbox/alacritty/CONTRIBUTING.md

 [easy](https://github.com/alacritty/alacritty/issues?q=is%3Aopen+is%3Aissue+label%3A%22D+-+easy%22)
 issues.

-You can find the minimum supported Rust version in Alacritty's manifest file (`cat alacritty/Cargo.toml | grep "rust-version"`).
+You can find the Minimum Supported Rust Version (MSRV) in Alacritty's manifest file (`cat alacritty/Cargo.toml | grep "rust-version"`).
 Alacritty **must** always build with the MSRV and bumping it should be avoided if possible.